dzhu/rstfmt/README.rst

 .. code:: sh

-   # Install.
+   # Install directly from the repository.
    pip install git+https://github.com/dzhu/rstfmt

-   # Install from PyPI (but releases there may be out-of-date).
+   # Install from PyPI.
    pip install rstfmt

    # Read a file from stdin and write the formatted version to stdout.